Tresor11/Facebook-clone/README.md

 ## Built With

-- ruby on rails,
+- Ruby on Rails
-- ruby,
+- Ruby
-- boostrap,
+- Boostrap
-- postgres
+- Postgres

 ## Live Demo